-Condensed Interim Consolidated Statement of changes in equity for the quarter ended June 30, 2023 a) General reserve b) Share options outstanding reserve
+Condensed Interim Consolidated Statement of changes in equity for the half year ended September 30, 2023 b) Share options outstanding reserve

 Nature and purpose of reserves

 The general reserve is a free reserve created by an appropriation from one component of equity (generally retained earnings) to another, not being an item of other comprehensive income ("OCI").
 The same can be utilized in accordance with the provisions of the Companies Act, 2013.